nightscout/trio-docs/docs/EN/Getting-Started/iphone.md

 These devices are compatible with iOS 16 and newer iOS.

+- iPhone 15, all variants
 - iPhone 14, all variants
 - iPhone 13, all variants
 - iPhone 12, all variants
 - iPhone 11, all variants
 - iPhone X, all variants
 - iPhone 8, all variants
-- iPhone SE (3rd generation or later model; 2022 first release)
+- iPhone SE (3rd generation; 2022 first release)
 - iPhone SE (2nd generation; 2020 first release)

 #### iOS Version and Developer Mode